 Stage 1: The Relevance Gate

 Not every job post is worth pursuing.
 Before running retrieval and generation, which takes time and compute, we do a quick AI-based relevance check: does this posting fall within the industries and technology domains where we actually have experience?
+An email written for an opportunity that is not a fit will always feel thin, regardless of how well the rest of the pipeline works.
+Filtering early means everything downstream is working on real opportunities.

 Stage 2: Understanding What the Job Post Really Wants

-We pass the job post through an LLM with carefully managed prompts that extract a set of structured fields.
-The goal is to turn what a recruiter wrote in natural language into something the retrieval system can actually work with.
+A job post is just text.
+To search against it meaningfully, you need structured information.
+We pass the post through an LLM with carefully managed prompts that extract a set of fields, turning what a recruiter wrote in natural language into something the retrieval system can actually work with.

 Stage 3: Building the Knowledge Base